mahmoud-moursy/tuit/README.md

 - Currently, several layout widgets exist, like `Stacked`, `Centered`, and `Margin`.
 See the [docs](https://docs.rs/tuit/latest) for more information.
 - There is a `Buttons` widget and a `Text` widget.
 See the [docs](https://docs.rs/tuit/latest) for more information.

+- The licence is currently GPL-3.0+ — this is because it is s a lot easier to go from GPL-3 to a more permissive licence, but not the other way around.
+For the foreseeable future, I will be releasing future releases under the GPL-3.0+ licence, but I am open to suggestions.

+- If you have any concerns, you can open an [issue](https://github.com/T-O-R-U-S/tuit/issues/new).

 ## The TUI lib for the no_std, no_alloc hard-mode Rust user!

 Tuit does not provide a complete suite of utilities to handle terminals.
 It can be